railsuser2014/openobject-doc-book-en/source/book/5/5_12_Stock_Management/5_12_stock_management_advanced.rst

 Manual data entry of goods receipt
 -----------------------------------

-To enter data about goods receipt manually you must use the menu Stock Management > Goods Receipt > New items received.
+To enter data about goods receipt manually you must use the menu *Stock Management > Goods Receipt > New items received*.
 Then enter the necessary data manually in the goods receipt form.

 .. figure:: images/stock_getting.png
    :align: center